 Hello, Bonjour and welcome!
-I’m Jill – a Scot living near Paris – author, recipe developer, and photographer behind the website.
+I’m Jill – a Scot (and French citizen) living near Paris – author, recipe developer, and photographer behind the website.

 Normally it’s the other way around: you write a blog, then get published.
-Well, I was lucky and did it the other way around!
+Well, I was extremely lucky and did it the other way around!
 I started this blog end 2010 to coincide with the launch of my first recipe book, Mad About Macarons at the BBC Good Food Show in Scotland with my publisher, Waverley Books – hence the blog’s name (even if I stray from macarons most of the time).
-Since then the book has been translated into three languages, reprinted 9 times, and Waverley braved me again in 2015 to publish Teatime in Paris, a recipe book full of French teatime treats, their history and my favourite Parisian patisseries that make them.
+Since then, Mad About Macarons has been translated into three languages, reprinted 10 times, and Waverley Books braved me again in 2015 to publish Teatime in Paris, a recipe book full of French teatime treats, their history and my favourite Parisian patisseries that make them.

 I didn’t plan on moving from Edinburgh to Paris.
-I just happened in 1992 when I followed my Frenchman to learn some French while awaiting to take up a wine marketing post in Scotland – and ended up staying in Paris for good.
+It just happened in 1992 by following my Frenchman to learn some French while awaiting to take up a wine marketing post in Scotland – and ended up staying in Paris for good.
 Entertaining was completely new to me and so I had to learn to cook for – and from – my new French family and friends.

-For the latest recipes and articles on le blog, subscribe to receive email updates (choose daily, weekly or monthly), freshly delivered to your inbox.
+For the latest recipes and articles on le blog, subscribe to receive free email updates (choose daily, weekly or monthly), freshly delivered to your inbox.
 Please do leave a comment or take a picture of you making the recipes and hashtag it #MadAboutMacarons.
 I love to see your creations on Instagram and Facebook.

 ABOUT THE RECIPES: French Inspiration

 Most recipes are French (starting with my very first classic recipe learned, Salade de Chèvre Chaud) but there are some Scottish influences that creep in – Italian too, as my husband is Corsican French – and I love re-creating recipes picked up from my travels.
 As learned from many French chefs’ golden rule, recipes are REDUCED IN SUGAR as much as possible to let the main ingredients shine through.

 If you’re here for the first time, check out the Recipe Index.
 You’ll find recipes marked as gluten-free and for macaron, meringue and financier lovers who need egg whites, I have a whole database of egg yolk recipes, so nothing goes to waste.

-If you have any BAKING QUESTIONS or QUERIES about my books, check out the Frequently Asked Questions page as you’re question may already be answered.
+Have any queries about my books?
+Check out the Frequently Asked Questions page as you’re question may already be answered.
 I’ve also included a Glossary of Cooking Terms, so that there’s no confusion between our British and American talk.
 For macaron recipes and troubleshooting, you’ll find this in my books.

-The ultimate highlight is to see YOU make the recipes from either both my books and/or here on le blog, so please do share your delicious pics with us on the Facebook page or on Instagram (tag me @MadAboutMacarons).
+The ultimate highlight is to see YOU make the recipes from either both my books and/or here on le blog, so please do share your delicious pics with me on the Facebook page or on Instagram and hashtag it #MadAboutMacarons.

 MORE ABOUT JILL

-I was born and grew up in Edinburgh.
-If you’re American, this explains my British spelling of words.
+I was born, grew up and educated in Edinburgh, Scotland.
+If you’re American, this explains my funny British spelling of words.

-From the earliest age I baked with Granny.
-Whether it was date turnovers, caramel “stuff”, matrimonial cake or copious amounts of snowballs, everything was recorded in her Black Book.
-We were so used to homemade fare that our treats were sometimes bought cakes: a sticky vanilla doughnut or a Tunnock’s Teacake with a bottle of Cream Soda is a particularly special memory from Norman the Baker’s milk-chocolate and cream van that hooted outside the front door in Musselburgh.
+From the earliest age I baked with Mum and Granny.
+Whether it was caramel “stuff”, matrimonial cake or copious amounts of snowballs, everything was recorded in Granny’s Black Book.
+We were so used to homemade fare that our occasional treats were bought cakes: a sticky vanilla doughnut or a Tunnock’s Teacake with a bottle of Cream Soda is a particularly special memory from Norman the Baker’s milk-chocolate and cream van that hooted outside Granny’s front door.

-Grandpa was a fishmonger, delivering fish around the coastal villages south-east of Edinburgh.
-I never saw him eat fish; he preferred mince and tatties while we often landed his best catch of fish served simply at home with Dad’s homemade chips.
+My Grandpa was a fishmonger, delivering fish around the coastal villages south-east of Edinburgh.
+I never saw him eat fish; he preferred mince and tatties while we often landed a crate of lemon sole, served simply at home with Dad’s homemade chips.

 It was on one of our regular family holidays with Mum, Dad and my brother to France in the late 70s that I discovered my first vanilla “flan” in the back of a sweltering Cortina car with no air-conditioning, washed down with warm lemonade that called itself “Pshitt” on the label.
-It was the start of a long love affair with this country.
-Dad drove us from Edinburgh to the South of France most summers during the 80s.
-Thereafter car air-conditioning arrived to replace towels on seats and Opel Fruits – and I discovered hairspray.
+That was the start of a long love affair with this country.

-I’ve been fascinated with Antoine’s French family and friends’ relaxed approach to the “plaisir” or pleasure of food.
-Even with two teenagers, our evening meals are something to look forward to; even if short, we enjoy sitting around the table as it’s a precious time for us to catch up with news of the day.
+I’ve been fascinated with Antoine’s French family and friends’ relaxed approach to the plaisir, the real pleasure, of food.
+Even with two busy teenagers, our evening meals are something we look forward to; sitting at the table, enjoying our meal and catching up with news of the day.

-Although still a full-time Mum, I devote the rest of my time to writing about food and am currently working on another book – this time a complete surprise.
-I also love an excuse to take part in French gourmet festivals: lately I was most honoured to be invited to take part on the jury for chef Christophe Roussel’s amateur pastry challenge (with Mercotte, France’s equivalent of Mary Berry).
-If you need a taster, then count me in!
-Please don’t hesitate to get in touch if you have any questions and please do sign up for my new monthly newsletter for a dose of French life, sharing discoveries at home in Paris and abroad.
+Although still a full-time Mum, I devote the rest of my time to writing about food, playing flute and am currently working on my 3rd book – this time a complete surprise.
+I also love an excuse to take part in French gourmet festivals: lately I was most honoured to be invited to take part on the jury for chef Christophe Roussel’s amateur pastry competition (including Mercotte, France’s equivalent of Mary Berry) in La Baule.
+So, if you need a taster – then count me in!
+Just remember if I’m on the jury, I’m highly critical of too much sugar that masks the taste of your creations!

 Cheers, santé, and thank you for popping by!

-I’d love to hear from you if you have any questions about my work.
-I am happy to accept quality product reviews that I believe will be of interest to my readers.
+I’d love to hear from you if you have any questions about my books or this blog.
+I am happy to accept quality food-related product or service reviews that I believe will be of interest to my readers.
 I only post honest but positive feedback (if any negative, I just don’t post).
-For product reviews, travel promotion or events, do feel free to contact me with your product or concept and I’ll get back to you soonest.
+For product reviews, food/travel promotion or events, do feel free to contact me with your product or concept and I’ll get back to you soonest.
+A bientôt !